xliangp/DIFFER/README.md

 > **Reproducibility Note**
 > This project uses adversarial training, which can be inherently unstable.
-> Although we fixed the random seed, final results may vary across runs due to FPS16 training and training dynamics.
+> Although we fix the random seed, final results may still vary across runs with the same configuration due to FP16 training and inherent training dynamics.
 > To reproduce the results reported in our paper, we recommend running the training multiple times.

 3, To evaluate the model,